kubocd/kubocd-doc/docs/getting-started/130-a-first-deployment.md

-# A first deployment with KuboCD
+# A First Deployment with KuboCD

-## Package definition
+## Package Definition

-For this first deployment, we will take a simple use case: A tiny web application: [podinfo](https://github.com/stefanprodan/podinfo)
+For this initial deployment, we’ll use a simple and illustrative example: a tiny web application called [**podinfo**](https://github.com/stefanprodan/podinfo).

-A Package is defined by a YAML manifest.
-Here is a first version to wrap up the 'podinfo' application:
+A **Package** in KuboCD is defined using a YAML manifest.
+Below is an example that wraps the `podinfo` application:

 ???+ abstract "podinfo-p01.yaml"

-    ```{ .yaml .copy }
+    ```yaml
     apiVersion: v1alpha1
     type: Package
     name: podinfo